-The idea that voters tradeoff their policy preferences against the intrinsic features of competing candidates has also been studied by Groseclose (2001), in a setting where candidates differ in their efficiency and voters have standard policy preferences.
-He shows that in equilibrium the advantaged candidate moves to the center, while the disadvantaged candidate chooses a more extreme policy.
-In our paper instead, candidates differ both in efficiency and risk, and voters preferences are derived from prospect theory.
+The idea that voters trade off their policy preferences against the intrinsic features of competing candidates has also been explored by Groseclose (2001) and Aragones and Palfrey (2002) in a setting where candidates differ in their valence.
+Differently from our case, in those models voters have standard policy preferences and they all prefer the candidate with higher valence.
+In equilibrium the advantaged candidate moves to the center, while the disadvantaged candidate chooses a more extreme policy.
+In our paper, candidates differ both in efficiency and risk, and risk attitudes differs across voters generating a non-uniform ranking across candidates.
+Our results and specific implications are hence quite different.4 More recently, Karakas and Mitra (2020) have studied electoral competition candidates have an incentive to randomize over extreme policy positions.

-3An older literature discusses under what conditions candidates have an incentive to announce risky policy platforms.
-In particular, Shepsle (1972) pointed out that, if voters are risk loving, then office seeking candidates have an incentive to randomize over extreme policy positions.
 Alesina and Cukierman (1990) and Aragones and Neeman (2000) show that, if candidates have partisan policy preferences, then they find it optimal to announce ambiguous policy positions, even if voters are risk averse and dislike ambiguity, because this increases their degrees of freedom over subsequent policy choices.